gloriousLoaf/Python-CYOAG/README.md

 ```

 ## 🔮 Future Development
 This is just a whole bunch of branching conditional statements, so it is pretty fragile.
 Maybe someday when I am feeling bored, it should be broken out into functions where possible.
-The player's character should be a dictionar.
+The player's character should be a dictionary.
 Being able to store the attributes and items like this would make more sense.
 Also, it is obviously not very dry.
 Some interactions are repeated and should be in variables.

 ## 📜 License
 **MIT** • *(If you fork and recreate this, please be kind and rebrand your version!)*